status-im/specs/protocol.md

 * *Client*: a Whisper node implementing the protocol
 * *Whisper node*: an Ethereum node with Whisper V6 enabled (in the case of geth, it's `--shh` option)
+* *Status Whisper node*: an Ethereum node with Whisper V6 enabled and additional Whisper extensions described in [Whisper V6 extensions (or Status Whisper Node)](#whisper-v6-extensions-or-status-whisper-node)
 * *MailServer*: an Ethereum node with Whisper V6 enabled and a mail server registered capable of storing and providing offline messages
 * *Message*: decrypted Whisper message
 * *Envelope*: encrypted message with some metadata like topic and TTL echanged between Whisper nodes; a symmetric or assymetric key is needed to decrypt it and read the payload